-There are two basic components to an artificial hip: the ball component that replaces the femur head and the socket.
+A total hip arthroplasty contains two main components: the ball component that replaces the femur head and the socket.
 The ball is made of highly polished metal or ceramic.
 The socket component is made from plastic, ceramic or metal.

 Your Redwood Orthopaedic Associates surgeon begins this procedure by making an incision over the front or side of your hip to gain access to the hip.
 The surgeon then removes diseased and damaged bone and cartilage, leaving healthy bone.
 The artificial cup is first placed in the hip socket, either with cement or screws.
 Next, the end of the femur is cut off and a stem is placed down into the femur.
 This stem may either be cemented or “press fit” into the bone.
 A metal or ceramic ball is then placed on the upper part of the stem, replacing the femur head.
 A plastic, ceramic, or metal spacer is inserted into the artificial socket before the new artificial femur head is placed into the new socket to create a smooth gliding surface.
 This ends the procedure and the incision is closed with stitches or staples.

-Will I Need Physical Therapy After Hip Replacement Surgery?
+Will I Need Physical Therapy After A Total Hip Arthroplasty?

 Yes.
 As mentioned above, your physical therapist will help you strengthen the muscles around the hip with various exercises.
 Another goal will be to return and extend flexibility.

 Most patients are thrilled with their new hip.
 Pain should be minimal or completely gone.
 You’ll be able to hike, swim, ride a bike, even return to the golf course.
 But it will probably be wise to stay away from high-impact activities, such as running or playing volleyball.

 The most common comment we hear from hip replacement patients is, “Why did I wait so long to have this done?”